brian-ho/MKThink-Presentation-1/content.md

 brian ho&ensp;//&ensp;works in progress&ensp;//&ensp;summer fellowship 2016

 2016.07.18
 Note: independent VR; Shahidah - DGG; Jessie+RH1 - 4D.
 All will be presented soon. instead thought to share behind the scenes: why and how! hopefully get feedback, and  something sticks.
+Think of these as B-sides, experiments, explorations.

 ###the Tumblr